 I woke up refreshed and relieved the morning after my "dream" of talking to the Time Artist, Arthur.
 The relief was from his decision to delete the memories of my revelations to my colleagues Gregory, Anthony and Rebecca: that Anthony and Rebecca would be active in politics (I did not tell them that they run against each other for President in 2044), and that Gregory's writings will be the basis for world politics after the coming war.
 I had begun to worry that I had created the potential for a historical mess, which I had.

 I often start my day with meditation in the back yard.
 The San Gabriel Mountains to the south act as a sort of antenna for thoughts (part of a psychic system Arthur made use of at the Devil's Punchbowl) so by facing south and opening my mind I get a quick read on the state of the union.
 What I found this morning was a shock: A great segment of America's youth was in turmoil in a way it had not been the day before.
 I soon found the cause: Bernie Sanders had endorsed Hillary Clinton.
-Everyone knew it would happen, but the reality was unsettling, especially to the young, who, unlike me, did not visualize Sanders on the toilet, grunting with effort, every time they saw him.
+Everyone knew it would happen, but the reality was unsettling, especially to the young, who, unlike me, do not visualize Sanders on the toilet, grunting with effort, every time they see him.
 Young people who have not been through adult political games (e.g. the war-monger Goldwater versus the man of peace Johnson; ditto for Bush and Obama) viewed Sanders as a revolutionary who would reform Wall Street, create income equality, and generally solve everything.
 Sure.

 I rushed to my TV to watch the speeches.
 As noted in earlier chapters, I've developed the ability to read minds from live TV.
 While Sanders was conceding that Clinton was the Democratic nominee and that he endorsed her, Clinton was thinking "This jerk is going to sink like a stone and the sooner the better," and Sanders was thinking, "This intolerable woman makes me constipated, which I need like a hole in the head."